T

 neighborhood

-• Observe the mix of architectural styles.
+• Observe the distinct architectural features of the buildings.

 3. Afternoon